Improved model-based clustering performance using Bayesian initialization averaging

 \section{Results}

 The results in this section were obtained using a varying number of initial $\mathbf{Z}$ matrices and preliminary EM runs for each data set and both label switching methods.
+Each individual initial $\mathbf{Z}$ matrix was obtained by randomly assigning each observation in the data to one of the available groups, with the process repeated until the required number of $\mathbf{Z}$ matrices was obtained.
 The BIA code was first run for a range of different values of the number of initial $\mathbf{Z}$ matrices and the number of preliminary EM runs and the optimum combination was then used to produce the results below.
 For some data sets, this number of initial $\mathbf{Z}$ matrices and preliminary EM steps may seem computationally costly.
 However, superior BIA performance can still be witnessed over competing methods at a much lower computational cost by reducing the number of $\mathbf{Z}$s and preliminary EM steps, but not as frequently.
-Under the method of random starts, all randomly generated $\mathbf{Z}$ matrices are run until full convergence of the EM algorithm.
+All $\mathbf{Z}$ matrices are run until full convergence of the EM algorithm.
 The early iterations of any EM algorithm are usually the most profitable in terms of driving the likelihood function uphill.
 The BIA method exploits this since it focuses computational power on these early iterations prior to weighting the processed $\mathbf{Z}$ matrices to form a single $\mathbf{Z}$ for use in the EM algorithm.